 Wholesaler rates

-Wholesalers often go beyond simply selling hotel rooms—they bundle accommodations with additional services like flights, transfers, meals, car rentals, and tours.
+Wholesalers often go beyond selling hotel rooms—they bundle accommodations with additional services like flights, transfers, meals, car rentals, and tours.

 Corporate rates

 The final terms here largely depend on the booking volumes: The more an organization buys from a particular service provider, the better the negotiated rates are.
-Large companies can account for 20-30 percent discounts on rack rates for their corporate travel programs.
+Large companies can account for 20-30 percent discounts off rack rates for their corporate travel programs.

 How corporate travel works